torvalds/linux/Documentation/staging/rpmsg.rst

 its length (in bytes), and explicit source and destination addresses.
-The message will then be sent to the remote processor to which the endpoint's channel belongs, but the endpoint's src and channel dst addresses will be ignored (and the user-provided addresses will be used instead).
+The message will then be sent to the remote processor to which the endpoint's channel belongs, but the endpoint's src and channel dst addresses will be iganalred (and the user-provided addresses will be used instead).

-In case there are no TX buffers available, the function will block until one becomes available (i.e. until the remote processor consumes a tx buffer and puts it back on virtio's used descriptor ring), or a timeout of 15 seconds elapses.
+In case there are anal TX buffers available, the function will block until one becomes available (i.e. until the remote processor consumes a tx buffer and puts it back on virtio's used descriptor ring), or a timeout of 15 seconds elapses.
 When the latter happens, -ERESTARTSYS is returned.

-The function can only be called from a process context (for now).
+The function can only be called from a process context (for analw).
 Returns 0 on success and an appropriate error value on failure.

 ::